centre-for-humanities-computing/danish-foundation-models/docs/datasheets/danews.md

 ### Citation

-If you wish to cite this work please see our GitHub page for an up to date citation: https://github.com/centre-for-humanities-computing/danish-foundation-models
+If you wish to cite this work please see our GitHub page for an up-to-date citation: https://github.com/centre-for-humanities-computing/danish-foundation-models

 # References: